infobip/mobile-messaging-cordova-plugin/README.md

 ```

 ## Mark messages as seen
 Mobile Messaging SDK has an API to mark messages as seen by user.
 This is usually done when user opens a particular message.
-Message can be obtained either via "messageReceived" event or together with geo area with "geofenceEntered" event (via geo.message).
+Message can be obtained either via `messageReceived` event or together with geo area with `geofenceEntered` event (via geo.message).
 ```javascript
 var message = ...;